rsasaki0109/lidarslam_ros2/README.md

 <img src="./lidarslam/images/map.png" width="640px">

 ### The larger environment

-demo data(ROS1) by Autoware Foundation
+(This data is not available at the moment...) demo data(ROS1) by Autoware Foundation
 https://data.tier4.jp/rosbag_details/?id=212
 The Velodyne VLP-16 was used in this data.